Force Plate User Manual

 - Repeat the above analysis for a natural jump, beginning with standing straight, crouching down, and then jumping.
 You will be able to jump higher this way, but the analysis will be more complex.

 - Investigate the forces involved during the technique known as “unweighting” during ski or snowboard turns.
-Can you easily cut your apparent weight?
+Can you reduce your apparent weight?

 - Take the Force Plate on an elevator ride.
 Stand on the Force Plate, and record the force of the elevator floor on your feet as a function of time.
 Explain.
 Can you determine the speed of the elevator from the data?